scheric/DSMR-P1-ESP-Home-Assistant/README.md

 # DSMR data aver mqtt to Home Assistant
-Custom component for receiving MQTT values from DSMR_esp.
+Custom component for receiving MQTT values from dsmr-esp.
 I made this for clearing up the configuration.yaml files.

 # This project is in pre alpha state